Kobe Bryant’s Memorial Brought Out a Side of Michael Jordan I’d Never Seen Before

 “As we grew up in life [we] rarely have friends that we can have conversations like that,” Jordan explained of his bond with Bryant.
 “Well, it’s even rarer when you can go up against adversaries and have conversations like that.”

 This was a Jordan I hadn’t seen before: unscripted, reflective, and forlorn.
-He’s been retired 17 years and rarely, if ever, made the sort of public statement that did anything other than check a few boxes, disappearing into the owner’s box of the Charlotte Bobcats.
+He has been retired 17 years and rarely, if ever, made the sort of public statement that did anything other than check a few boxes, disappearing into the owner’s box of the Charlotte Hornets.

 Back in the spotlight Monday, he recalled a meeting in coach Phil Jackson’s office in Los Angeles about 20 years ago.